 As we bring communities together in conversation, power emerges—both universally and in unique ways.
-And while we don’t want to unintentionally reinforce or effect existing power structures, seriously addressing power imbalances in dialogue can also feel risky.
+And while we don’t want to unintentionally reinforce or affect existing power structures, seriously addressing power imbalances in dialogue can also feel risky.

-Power is dynamic.
+Power is dynamic

-It can coalesce around knowledge, gender, race, sexuality, personality, age, experience, communication, class, language, education—and so much more.
-Power exists when the newest employee in the office sits in meetings furiously googling unfamiliar acronyms.
+Power can coalesce around knowledge, gender, race, sexuality, personality, age, experience, communication, class, language, education—and so much more.
+It exists when the newest employee in the office sits in meetings furiously googling unfamiliar acronyms.
 It exists in older generations struggling to adapt to the newest iterations of office technology.

 And if we aim to have conversations that build understanding and resilience, we also have a responsibility to listen to the experiences of those concerned about how dialogue addresses issues of power and adapt our model as needed to meet those concerns.

 When thinking about how to help all participants feel welcome and fully included in the conversation, we should not assume to know how people from other cultures or positions of power will show up and participate.
 Are interruptions rude or a signal of respect?
 How do people prefer to convey emotion?
 In some situations, equal speaking time may convey equality of voice.
-In others situations, equality of voice may mean ensuring everyone has the time they need to speak or write, whatever that might mean for them.
+In other situations, equality of voice may mean ensuring everyone has the time they need to speak or write, whatever that might mean for them.

 Ultimately, conversations across identity cannot take place just once.
 In a one-time conversation, it’s challenging to respond to unexpected hurdles or differences in styles of communication and make adjustments accordingly for the next meeting.

 We can also recognize that every community relies on many different conversations to meet different needs.
 As we help communities invest in conversation with each other, we must be intentional about the range of opportunities we provide for people to engage.
-We need to listen to voices of those who feel unheard, and respond in a way that serves the group and the purposes.
+We need to listen to the voices of those who feel unheard and respond in a way that serves the group and the purposes.